psbsgic/rabbitai/RELEASING/release-notes-1-0/README.md

 - [**Stability and Bugfixes**](#stability-and-bugfixes)

 # User Experience
-We have taken the Rabbitai user experience to the next level with a much simpler, more intuitive UI.
+We have taken the Superset user experience to the next level with a much simpler, more intuitive UI.

 Lists of Charts and Dashboards can be shown in a new format using a **thumbnail grid**.
-This makes it easier to discover and find Charts and Dashboards, especially when there are a lot of them in your Rabbitai instance.
+This makes it easier to discover and find Charts and Dashboards, especially when there are a lot of them in your Superset instance.

 <kbd><img alt="card view" src="media/dashboard_card_view.jpg" width="600"/></kbd>